Canada to target over 400000 immigrants per year

 The most common claims for additional points were made for having graduated from a Canadian school (13%) or for having a sibling in Canada (12%).

-ANOTHER POINT OF INTEREST IS THE DISTRIBUTION OF ITAS UNDER DIFFERENT PROGRAMS:
+ANOTHER POINT OF INTEREST IS THE DISTRIBUTION OF IT UNDER DIFFERENT PROGRAMS:

-A total of 26 rounds of invitation were held by IRCC last year, with 85, 300 invitations issued in 2019.
+A total of 26 rounds of invitations were held by IRCC last year, with 85,300 invitations issued in 2019.